mautrix/docs/maubot/usage/basic.md

 ## Uploading plugins
 The first step is to upload a plugin.
-There's currently no central location to download plugins, but the [maubot README](https://github.com/maubot/maubot) has a list of plugins.
+There's currently no central location to download plugins, but there's a list of plugins at [plugins.mau.bot](https://plugins.mau.bot/).

 Common places to get plugins:
 * GitHub releases (assets section), e.g. <https://github.com/maubot/echo/releases>